-- We see evidence that the child is making progress academically against national/age expected levels and the gap is narrowing - they are catching up to their peers or expected age levels - The child is achieving or exceeding their expected levels of progress - Verbal feedback from the teacher, parent and pupil - Formal or informal observations of the child at school - Pupils may move off of the SEND register when they have 'caught up' or made sufficient progress.
+- We see evidence that the child is making progress academically against national age related expectations and the gap is narrowing they are catching up to their peers or expected age expectations. - The child is achieving or exceeding their expected levels of progress. - Verbal feedback from the teacher, parent and pupil. - Formal or informal observations of the child at school. - Pupils may move off of the SEND register when they have 'caught up' or made sufficient progress.